 Negative customer reviews can hurt you, and the reputation of your establishment.
 Yet all businesses get them sometimes.
 What then?
 Once you have an answer to “are Google reviews hurting my small business?”, what can you do to improve your review footprint and restore your online brand?

 For most consumers, online reviews are a go-to resource.
-From Yelp to Facebook, there is no shortage of sites where your customers can praise your business, or rake it over the coals.
+From Google to Facebook, there is no shortage of sites where your customers can praise your business, or rake it over the coals.

 According to Search Engine Land, nearly ninety percent of consumers read online reviews at least occasionally, to find out about businesses in their area.
 And thirty-nine percent read them on a regular basis.
 Twenty-two percent of consumers, after reading a negative review, won’t give your business a second thought.
 That’s nearly one of every four.